Trump Administration Proposes Relaxing Rules On Waste From Coal Plants

 The EPA also announced changes to a 2015 rule overseeing the discharge of coal plant wastewater.
 That proposal would relax some limits on the amount of pollutants allowed in wastewater, and let more of it be discharged.
 The EPA says newly developed technologies allow companies to take harmful materials out of the waste stream.

-The EPA says the rule change would save $175 million in compliance costs to industry, and that a voluntary inventive program could prevent the discharge of about 105 million pounds of pollutants a year.
+The EPA says the rule change would save $175 million in compliance costs to industry, and that a voluntary incentive program could prevent the discharge of about 105 million pounds of pollutants a year.

 At the time it was created, the 2015 wastewater rule was expected to affect about 12% of coal-fired power plants, and keep 1.4 billion pounds of toxic metals and other pollutants out of rivers and streams.
 It was projected to cost industry $480 million a year, but save the public roughly the same in benefits, including from lowered health costs.